Richard Platt (brewer)

-Richard Platt (c.
-1525 – 28 November 1600) was an English brewer of the City of London, who served as Sheriff of London and founded Aldenham School and almshouses in his home village in Hertfordshire.
+Richard Platt (1524 – 28 November 1600) was an English brewer of the City of London, who served as Sheriff of London and founded Aldenham School and almshouses in his home village in Hertfordshire.

 Life

 Little is known of Platt's early life, except that he was the son of Hugh Platt, of Aldenham, and was apprenticed to a London brewer.
 His date of birth can be inferred from his portrait, which says he was in his 76th year in 1600.
 He became a master brewer of the Worshipful Company of Brewers and the owner of the Old Swan brewery in James Street, London.
 In 1576 and 1581 he served as Master of the Worshipful Company of Brewers.
 He also became an Alderman of London.